panoptesDev/panoptis-program-library/token-swap/js/README.md

 ## Getting Started

-First fetch the npm dependencies, including `@solana/web3.js`, by running:
+First fetch the npm dependencies, including `@safecoin/web3.js`, by running:
 ```sh
 $ npm install
 ```

 ### Select a Network

-The client connects to a local Solana cluster by default.
+The client connects to a local Safecoin cluster by default.

 To enable on-chain program logs, set the `RUST_LOG` environment variable: